Brandonbr1/Brandonbr1/README.md

 My name is Brandon Mohammed and I live somewhere in Trinadad and Tobago

-Here are some ideas to get you started:

 - 💬 Ask me about anything
 - 📫 How to reach me: J.S#2143 on Discord or email me:brandon66rb1@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am not intresting